Managing Debt: What Can You Do?

 Except for education, medical or business loans, you can't use your existing unsecured credit facilities or get new ones anymore.
 Instead, you'll receive a concessionary revolving unsecured credit facility in the form of a credit card.
 It comes with a credit limit of 1 month's income for your daily needs.

-Infographic: How a Debt Consolidation Plan may help improve your debt situation
+Infographic: How a Debt Consolidation Plan may help with your debt situation

 Who Can Apply For DCP?